andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 vZTX# reload
 ```

-When the switch boots back up login again and verify veos-config after the config above:
+When the appliance boots back up login again and verify veos-config after the config above:

 ```bash
 # Verify the veos-config after